adeziio/monki-labs/README.md

 The same repository and `main.py` are used locally and on cloud GPU environments.

-## 1. Clone the private repository
+## 1. Clone the repository

-Authenticate with GitHub and clone the repository:

 ```bash
 git clone https://github.com/YOUR_USERNAME/monki-labs.git
 cd monki-labs
 ```

-For a private repository, use a GitHub Personal Access Token with appropriate repository access.
+For a private repository, authenticate with GitHub and clone the repository.

 ---